 Porch lights, flashlights, and bonfires disorient hatchlings.
 They can head away from the ocean instead of toward it.

 Green Sea Turtle Small World

 Another way to feature the items in this sensory bin is to add them to different compartments of a clear plastic drawer tray.
-The drawer tray option is featured earlier in this post, and includes green sea turtles at different life stages.
+The drawer tray option includes green sea turtles at different life stages.

 Painted Sea Turtle Hatchlings

 Create gorgeous sea turtle hatchlings with this shiny paint in a few different hues.

 - yellow food coloring

 Add green and neon green food coloring in different amounts to a few small jars filled with white corn syrup.
 Add a little yellow food coloring to one jar with green.
 Mix the paints to make lighter and darker shades of green and yellow-green.
 Add yellow food coloring to one jar of corn syrup and stir.

 Paint the sea turtle hatchlings.